Cecylówka massacre

-The Cecylówka massacre, which occurred on September 13, 1939, (Note: Some sources erroneously date the pacification of Cecylówka Głowaczowska to September 12 or 15, 1939.
+The Cecylówka massacre, which occurred on 13 September 1939, (Note: Some sources erroneously date the pacification of Cecylówka Głowaczowska to 12 or 15 September 1939.
 See: Madajczyk (1965), p.
 50 and Register (1980), p.
 28.) in the village of Cecylówka was a war crime committed by the Wehrmacht during its invasion of Poland.

 In September 1939, the area around Cecylówka became the site of intense fighting between Polish and German forces.
-On the morning of September 13, an unidentified Wehrmacht unit entered the village.
+On the morning of 13 September, an unidentified Wehrmacht unit entered the village.
 For unknown reasons, the soldiers rounded up all the men in Cecylówka, locked them inside a barn, then threw grenades inside and set it on fire.

 Only four men survived the massacre.
 The estimated number of those murdered ranges from 54 to 68.
 Among the victims were at least a dozen Jewish men.

 Prelude

 On the eve of World War II, Cecylówka was a relatively large linear settlement, inhabited by both Poles and Jews.

 During the September Campaign of 1939, the area around Cecylówka Głowaczowska became the site of intense fighting between units of the Polish Army and the Wehrmacht.
 Many residents fled the village in fear of the approaching front, but most men stayed behind to protect their homes and belongings.

-On September 12, Wehrmacht soldiers burned down the neighboring village of Helenówek, killing seven residents.
+On 12 September, Wehrmacht soldiers burned down the neighboring village of Helenówek, killing seven residents.
 Additionally, in the village of Matyldzin, they murdered two men from Lipskie Budy.